The Small Business Owner's Guide to Time Off Policies

 Building on sick days, it’s important to touch on the Family and Medical Leave Act (FMLA).
 According to the U.S. Department of Labor, “The FMLA entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”
 In addition to FMLA, some states, like New York, offer paid family leave to employees.
 You’ll want to look into the regulations for your state to understand if this is something you need to be offering as a small business owner.

+Do you have questions about maternity leave requirements for small business?
 There is a good chance that as a small business owner, you’ll run into a situation where an employee will need to take maternity leave.
 The good thing with maternity leave is you will have rules to follow to ensure your employee gets the time off she deserves.
 There are federal and state laws that you will be required to follow, such as FMLA or paid family leave.
 You should also be aware of The Pregnancy Discrimination Act.
 It is also becoming common practice to offer paternity leave to fathers so they have time to bond with their new child.